lindavr/Docs/readme.md

 All of the articles in this repository use [GitHub flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).
 See

 - [Markdown basics](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/) for a good reference on getting started.
-- [GitHub's full Markdown cheatsheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) or a [condensed version](./ContributorGuide/media/documents/markdown-cheatsheet.pdf?raw=true) for a handy syntax reference.
+- [GitHub's full Markdown cheatsheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) or a [condensed version](./ContributorGuide/media/documents/markdown-cheatsheet.pdf?raw=true), which are printable for a handy syntax reference.
 - [Create tables in Markdown](./ContributorGuide/create-tables-markdown.md) for help on table creation.
 - [Create images in Markdown](./ContributorGuide/create-images-markdown.md) for help with using images in Markdown.
-- [Custom markdown extensions used in our technical articles - TBD](./ContributorGuide/custom-markdown-extensions.md) for details on the Markdown extensions we use for custom rendering of Note blocks, videos, etc.
 - [Markdown template for technical articles](template.md) for a template to help you get started when proposing new articles.